Skip to content

 (scenario: hydro_with_downriver_spill_unit) (scenario: river_system)

 In this example, we create a hydro system with multiple reseroirs and downriver water demand.
-Here the water in the reservoir is represented as volume and the conversion to electricity is done in the units.
+Here the the reservoir content is represented as volume of water (m3) and the conversion factor to electricity (MWh) is expressed in the hydro power plant parameters.
+This could also be done the other way around where the reservoir content is expressed as energy (MWh).
+Especially in a cascading river system it is better to use the first approach.

 The reservoir and demand node are the same as above.
 The penalty_down of the reservoir now needs to be the other than 0 as the spilled water needs to flow to the downriver node